bbugyi200/MyHugoBlog/content/blog/Tips-and-Tricks-for-Using-Cookie.md

 As far as time-saving applications go, [cookie] is quickly becoming one of my favorites.
 In case you haven't heard of cookie before, I'll start this post off by giving a quick micro-tutorial of the tool.

 As the title of this post suggests, cookie is a "Template-based File Generator".
 But what does that mean?
 It's just like it sounds really. cookie templates are stored in `~/.cookiecutters`.
 Each template contains an arbitrary number of template variables which are specified using a syntax similar to that used by the [jinja] templating engine (e.g. `{{ variable }}`).
 When you initialize a new file, cookie looks to insert a value in place of each template variable.
-The user (you) is expected to provide those values on the command-line (cookie will prompt you).
+The user (you) provides those values on the command-line when prompted (see [this tip](https://bryanbugyi.com/blog/tips-and-tricks-for-using-cookie/#envvars) for a better way).
 After all template variables are accounted for, cookie opens up the newly created file in your system's default editor.

 That's the short version.
 For the full story, checkout cookie's [homepage][cookie] or follow along with the demonstration GIF below.
 Once you've got a grip on the basics, your ready for this article's main course.

 ![demo]

-## Template Variables Inherit from your System's Environment Variables
+## <a name="envvars">Template Variables Inherit from your System's Environment Variables</a>

 Cookie is all about speed and convenience.
 But there is nothing convenient about manually typing out a half-dozen variable values every time you initialize a new script.
 Thankfully, there's another way.
 Before prompting the user to manually specify variable values on the command-line, cookie will check the currently defined environment variables.
 There are two ways to take advantage of this: